 His memory of being just out of high school and feeling limited in Globe prompted him to take on apprentices, train them to his high standards of hairdressing with the aim of giving them employment in the Dominion Cutting Company when they are ready.

-Beyond this small community, Johnyd is also a national educator chosen to represent the Johnny B Hair Care company at conferences and hair fashion events.
-He gives demonstrations alongside some of the top stylists in the country from Beverly Hills to Nashville to Albuquerque, N.M., Cleveland and South Dakota.
+Beyond his own growing business in Globe, Johnnyd was selected as a national educator for the Johnny B Hair Care company – a hair products company established in 1994 which has a passion for quality products and philanthropy.
+In his role as educator, he now gives demonstrations alongside some of the top stylists in the country from Beverly Hills to Nashville to Albuquerque, N.M., Cleveland and South Dakota.

 (And if you’re confused by the names, Johnyd and Johnny B?
 It’s just a happy coincidence.)

 So, for those who like a good haircut, plus interesting conversation at no extra cost, check out Johnyd’s Dominion Cutting Company.